jfromaniello/joseoncodecom/_posts/2014-07-21-graceful-shutdown-in-node-dot-js.markdown

 [1]  + 24730 done       curl http://localhost:9090
 ```

 You will notice that the program doesn't exit until it finished processing and serving the last request.
-More interesting is the fact that after the SIGTERM signal it doesn't receive more requests:
+More interesting is the fact that after the SIGTERM signal it doesn't handle more requests:

 ```
 » curl http://localhost:9090 &